vilasinits/vilasinits.github.io/_posts/2025-01-25-romania-and-bulgaria.md

 <p style="text-align: justify;">We returned to <strong>Sofia</strong> to spend New Year’s Eve, but we hadn’t anticipated how many restaurants would be closed for the holiday.
 The few that were open had been booked well in advance, leaving us with limited options.
 In the end, we grabbed gyros from a stall and strolled around the city.
 The crisp, -6°C air made it difficult to stay out for long, so we called it an early night.</p>

 <p style="text-align: justify;">The next day, we explored more of Sofia’s landmarks, including its stunning <strong>cathedrals</strong>.
 The mix of historical and modern elements in the city made for a fascinating experience.
 As our time in Bulgaria came to an end, we felt grateful for the blend of planned adventures and unexpected moments that made the trip so memorable.</p>

+<p style="text-align: justify;">As my journey through Romania and Bulgaria came to an end, I couldn’t help but feel grateful for the incredible memories—snowy castles, mesmerizing traditions, breathtaking landscapes, and charming towns.
+The trip was made even more delightful by the countless stray cats we encountered, whose charm often derailed our plans as we stopped to pet every friendly feline that crossed our path.
+Yet, I know there’s still so much left to explore in these beautiful countries, and I hope to return someday to uncover even more of their hidden treasures.</p>